orchidsoftware/orchid.software/source/en/docs/quickstart-crud.md

 }
 ```

-The `target` property indicates the key that will be the source for our table on the screen.
+The `target` property indicates the key will be the source for our table on the screen.

 > ** Note. ** Generating `HTML` directly in the class is an example only and is bad practice.
 Please use the `Blade` templates.